Immanuel-Albrecht/activate-spark-scala-hadoop-env/README.md

 setup PATH, CLASSPATH, and all the other environment variables in order to use the specified combination.
 Now you may use `spark-shell`, `scala`, `hdfs`,... and all the other tools from your shell.

+## Note for macOS

+* You need to install a package that provides `realpath`.
+If you use homebrew, this can be done via `brew install coreutils`.
+* If you download openjdk8, choose the .tar.gz-archive option.
+After extracting the archive, move all files and folders from the `Contents/Home` sub-subdirectory to the jdk subdirectory. (`mv jdk*/Contents/Home/* jdk*`).